writefreely/documentation/writer/following.md

 # Following a Blog

-WriteFreely has built in ways to make it easier for people to follow your blog.
+WriteFreely supports a variety of open protocols to make it easy for people to follow your blog on the open web.

 ## RSS

-WriteFreely blogs use RSS, allowing people to follow your blog from an RSS supported content aggregator or reader.
+WriteFreely blogs publish RSS feeds, allowing people to follow your blog from an RSS content aggregator or reader.

 ### Following a Blog via RSS